 - Controlled compression that encourages subtle movements

-- Weight distribution that reduces heel and foot strain
+- Weight distribution that reduces heel and forefoot strain

 - Improved postural dynamics — promoting balance and micro-shifts